Frequently Asked Questions

 On average, for a 5% share, the cost when your horse is in full training should average out at approximately $250 per month.
 When the horse is spelling, this monthly cost will reduce to approximately $125.

 Fees and approximate costings are outlined in the PDS.

 Will my name be in the racebook?

-Racing NSW allows up to 20 owners (5% share) to have their name in the racebook and enjoy full race day facilities, which include free entry, racebook, entry to members area.
+Racing NSW allows up to 20 owners (5% share) to have their name in the racebook and enjoy full race day facilities, including free entry, racebook, and entry to the members area.
 You also have access to the mounting yard for your nominated race!

 Can I come and inspect the horse?

 Yes, we encourage it!
 Our trainers are very accessible, however, we do encourage you to make contact with Vardy Thoroughbreds first so we can make the appropriate arrangements.

 What happens to my horse when it finishes racing?